-BELGRADE (Serbia), March 9 (SeeNews) - Serbia's central bank said it bought 30 million euro ($36.9 million) from commercial banks on Thursday to stem gains of the local dinar currency.
+BELGRADE (Serbia), March 2 (SeeNews) - Serbia's central bank said it has bought 90 million euro ($110.4 million) from commercial banks on Thursday to stem gains of the local dinar currency.

 NBS is implementing a managed float exchange rate regime based on supply and demand to preserve price and financial stability and to maintain an adequate level of foreign exchange reserves.